 Trifocal lenses: A multifocal lens that has three areas of power, each differentiated by an area of demarcation (a line).
 The top of the lens has the distance correction, the first line gives the intermediate power which is typically half of the added power.
 The second line has the entire near add power.

-PAL’s: Progressive addition lenses, also known as no line multifocal lenses, are used as an alternative to a segmented multifocal lens.
+PAL’s: Progressive addition lenses, also known as no-line multifocal lenses, are used as an alternative to a segmented multifocal lens.
 They have the distance power in the upper half of the lens and the lens power gradually increases as the wearer looks down and inward to view intermediate and near objects.
-These type of lenses make an all in one type of pair of glasses, able to see anything at any distance.
+These types of lenses make an all in one type of pair of glasses, able to see anything at any distance.

 UV: UV radiation has been higher than in years past, and affects everyone over time causing cataracts, macular degeneration, pterygium, etc. There are a number of lens options to protect against UV radiation.
 Some have the UV filter directly in the lens material, some have a UV filter in the coating, some have it dyed-in, and other coatings include it as well.
 This coating is included in all eyewear sold at our EyeCare Opticals.

 Scratch-resistant coating: Because of the tendency of plastic lenses to scratch easier than glass, manufacturers have developed scratch-resistant coatings.
 They increase the surface hardness to prevent scratches.
 This does not mean they are scratch-proof, just more resistant to scratching.